kpmck/cypress-ag-grid/README.md

 ## Limitations
 * Unable to validate the entirety of an unlimited scrolling grid.
 * Unable to validate data that is out of view.
 The DOM will register the ag grid data as it's scrolled into view.
-  * To combat this, in your ag grid code set a check if the Cypress window is controlling the app and set the ag grid api to `.sizeColumnsToFit()`.
+  * To combat this, in your code where the ag grid is called, check if the Cypress window is controlling the app and set the ag grid object to `.sizeColumnsToFit()`.
+You can see an example of this in the `app/grid.js` file of this repository.
 Read more [here](https://www.ag-grid.com/javascript-grid/column-sizing/#size-columns-to-fit)
   * Example:
   ```javascript
   if(Cypress.window){